bradleye1228/data-science-portfolio-public/APP_WALKTHROUGH.md

 ![Introduction](screenshots/intro.png)

-*Visualisation 01: Dashboard introduction page showing the project overview and key findings.*
+*Visualisation 01: Dashboard introduction page showing the dataset overview statistics.*

 The dataset used in this data analysis is named `Ass3Data.csv`, which is an artificially generated dataset designed to simulate recorded health data of a particular response variable named **Response**.
 The dataset has a file size of approximately 323 KB and contains **969 rows** of observations and **21 columns** of variables, giving a total of 20,349 cells.